Ho Chi Minh Trail Laos

 70% off road

 Day 1: Vientiane to Ban Nahin.
 260 Kilometers 7 Hrs riding.
 Our adventure begins as we take the road out of Vientiane to Nahin.
 Once clear of the town the countryside opens up and during their growing season, we are flanked by lush fields of rice.
 Riding on we go into Khammouan Province where the Karst Mountains appear, a view which remains visible to us until we reach the Limestone Forest.
 After which we are surrounded by stunning vistas as we near the Vietnamese border before we arrive at our overnight stop, Nahin.
-At Nahin we stay at the beautiful Sainamhai Resort beside the Hai River, dining at the Grand Palace in the evening.
+We will stay at the beautiful Sainamhai Resort beside the Nam Hai River, dining in the Grand Palace in the evening.

 Day 4: Mu Gia to Ban Nongping.
 110 Kilometers 3-4 Hrs riding.
 We have a fantastic day ahead of us.
 Our first job is to cross the awesome fords of the Xe Bang Fai River.
 Depending on the time of year it will definitely get your attention and might get your feet wet!
 Our destination is the Xe Bangfai River Cave.
 The cave swallows the river for 7 km and is the longest river cave in Laos.
 It is not only 76 meters wide and 56 meters high, but also a spectacular piece of wonderment and natural beauty.
 The cave was used during the war as a link between Vietnam and Laos.
 We will stay overnight at a home-stay in Ban Nongping Village.